domfarolino/algorithms/src/datastructures/SLL/README.md

 <a name="exists"></a>
 ### `void SLL<T>::exists(T elem) const;`

-This method is farily trivial.
-We want to maintain a temporary pointer initialliy equivalent to the head and while it still exists, iterate through the list checking each node's value against `elem`.
+This method is fairly trivial.
+We want to maintain a temporary pointer initially equivalent to the head and, while it still exists, iterate through the list checking each node's value against `elem`.

 <a name="clear"></a>
 ### `void SLL<T>::clear();`

 The point of this method is to completely delete the list.
 We do this by iterating through the list deleting the head pointer while keeping a temporary pointer to the remaining portion of the list (`this->head->next`).
-Alternatively we could just keep calling
+Alternatively, we could just keep calling
 <a href="#removeFromHead">removeFromHead</a> while the head still exists, since we know this method works in all cases and
 upholds the necessary invariants.